sh1989/angular-modularisation/README.md

 * Starts the ExpressJS server
 * Watches for file changes.
 On a file change, the above process will be re-executed and the server re-started.

-You can view the application by visiting [http://localhost:3000](http://localhost:3000)
+You can view the application by visiting [http://localhost:3000](http://localhost:3000

 ## Directory Structure

     /
-    |- app/             -   Client-side resources, such as LESS and AngularJS code
+    |- app/                 Client-side resources, such as LESS and AngularJS code
         |- common/
-            |- core/        Contains reusable services
+            |- core/        Contains reusable services and components
-            |- components/  Contains reusable components
         |- featureOne/      An application feature ("vertical slice")
+            |- core/        Core layer for the feature, defining its API
         |- featureTwo/      Another application feature
+            |- core/        As above
         |- app.js           Application bootstrap
-    |- server/          -   Server-side resources
+    |- server/              Server-side resources
-    |- views/           -   JADE templates, served to the client by ExpressJS
+    |- views/               JADE templates, served to the client by ExpressJS
-        |- templates/   -   Partial templates, i.e. for AngularJS directives
+        |- templates/       Partial templates, i.e. for AngularJS directives
         |- index.jade
         |- layout.jade
     |- .gitignore
     |- Gruntfile.js
-    |- app.js           -   The ExpressJS server configuration file
+    |- app.js               The ExpressJS server configuration file
     |- package.json
     |- README.md